Adaptive Fast Smooth Second-Order Sliding Mode Control for Attitude Tracking of a 3-DOF Helicopter: Experimental Results

 \subsection{Experiment \uppercase\expandafter{\romannumeral3}: Performance analysis of the observer}

-In experiment \uppercase\expandafter{\romannumeral3}, we compare the performance of our proposed observer with the adaptive-gain second-order sliding mode observer (ASOSMO).
+For experiment \uppercase\expandafter{\romannumeral3}, we compare the performance of our proposed observer with the ASOSMO.
 The parameters of the proposed observer are set as $m = 3,{k_1} = 2,{k_2} = 2.5,{k_3} = 4,{k_4} = 30,\kappa = 10$, and the ASOSMO adopts the same parameters except that $m$ is set as $2$.
-To facilitate the comparison, we take the elevation angel tracking as an example and the time-varying disturbances is set as $0.2\sin (t)$.
-Moreover, the conventional sliding mode control method is chosen as the control law, which is shown as follows
+To facilitate the comparison, we take the elevation angel tracking as an example and the time-varying disturbances is set as $\sin (t)$.
+Moreover, the following conventional sliding mode control method is selected as the control law